CompTIA Security+ Exam Notes

 Privacy concerns:

-While information is publicly available, it's important to be mindful of individual privacy when collecting and analyzing data.
+While information is publicly available, it's important to consider individual privacy when collecting and analyzing data.

 Misuse potential: